SoftwareAG/c8y-releasenotes/content/release-10-17-0/platform-10-17-0.md

 <tr>
 <td>Core platform</td>
-<td>Inventory binaries now support chunk download (by setting specific Range headers) and resuming a file download.
+<td>To save network bandwidth and improve the time to download when the network connection is lost, Cumulocity IoT now supports chunked binary file downloads.
+To take advantage of this it is necessary to set the Range header.
+If set the binaries are split into chunks and if the network connection is lost the download is resumed rather than started from the beginning.
 See also the <a href="https://cumulocity.com/api/core/10.17.0/#operation/getBinariesResource" class="no-ajaxy">Cumulocity IoT OpenAPI Specification<a/>.</td>
 <td>MTM-49998</td>
 <td>10.16.248.0</td>
 </tr>